 Hatley Manor later passed out of the St. George hands and was occupied in the last 30 years by Mr Shane Flynn, one-time County Registrar.

 Postscript Not long before this article appeared in the Gazette, Mr Flynn died and the 15-roomed house was put up for sale.
 Is the new owner interested in the Cambridgeshire connection of previous centuries?
-Should you see this, please contact Kim Wilde, our Parish Clerk.
+If so, please do contact Peter Mann, this site’s webmaster.

-First published in the Gamlingay Gazette in June 1996 – with minor changes for this website 4 March 2019. ▲
+First published in the Gamlingay Gazette in June 1996 – with minor updates for this website 28th October 2022. ▲